vwellmo57/CircuitPython/README.md

         LCD.print(str(value))
         time.sleep(0.3)
 ```
 The first challenge on this assignment was to get the LCD to work, we used the documentation on the library as well as an LCD backpack to get it running.
 Once we did that we got to work on getting the button wired up and coded.
 After that, all we had to do was code out logic.
 One hard part was getting the variables to work with each other and the LCD.
 I think the solution we found works well.
 One of the main benefits we found in the new boards is a built in SDA and SCL pin.
 We learned how to install libraries in the Metros.
+Looking back I just wished I had brushed up on how to do the LCD commands.

 ## Photo-interrupter:
 ### Objective